cosent/cultact.subsite/README.rst

 All content, also the stuff outside subsites, needs to be assigned to a "preferred" subsite.

-In the future, some content needs to be able to be syndicated to chosen "other" subsites (different from the "preferred" subsite assignment).

 See docs/design.jpg for an overview.